-Neither a permanent mark nor a paper transfer, New York start-up Ephemeral has created the first tattoos that fully disappear after a while, aiming to open the body inking market to new clientele.
+Neither a permanent mark nor a paper transfer: a New York start-up has created the first tattoos that fully disappear after a while, aiming to open the body inking market to new clientele.

-After six years of development, the company Ephemeral has created an ink composed of biodegradable polymers that dissolve naturally between nine and 15 months after the same inking process as a conventional tattoo.
+After six years of development, the company Ephemeral has created an ink composed of biodegradable polymers that dissolves naturally between nine and 15 months after the same inking process as a conventional tattoo.

 The Ephemeral tattoo parlour opened in the Williamsburg area of Brooklyn at the end of March.
-For now, only black ink is available, but other colours are in the works.
+For now, only black ink is available, but other colours are expected.

 “What we’re doing is we’re opening up the possibility of tattoos for a whole new clientele that previously wasn’t getting a permanent tattoo,” says Sakhai.

 This article was published via AFP Relaxnews.
-Hero image courtesy of @jamakassi on Unsplash
+Photo by Clem Onojeghuo on Unsplash